wentam/bottom-bracket/notes/design.md

 ## Memory structure

-Byte arrays are represented with a size\_t positive length of the array, followed by a byte for each element, hence the byte array `foo` is `[3,'f','o','o']` in memory.
+barrays are represented with a size\_t positive length of the array, followed by a byte for each element, hence the barray `foo` is `[3,'f','o','o']` in memory.

-Point arrays are represented with a size\_t negative length of the array, followed by size\_t pointers for each element, hence the point array `(foo bar baz)` is `[-3,*ptr,*ptr,*ptr]` in memory.
+parrays are represented with a size\_t negative length of the array, followed by size\_t pointers for each element, hence the parray `(foo bar baz)` is `[-3,*ptr,*ptr,*ptr]` in memory.

 Where 'a' is the character encoded number for the letter 'a' (97 in ASCII).

-Take note of how the type is defined: A positive length represents a byte-array while a negative length represents a point-array.
+Take note of how the type is defined: A positive length represents a barray while a negative length represents a parray.
 This allows you to nest them to build a tree and know what it is that you've got when it's time to traverse the tree.

 # General questions

-* Should we invert the usage of sign bit for type?
-Because we can consider 'atoms' to by byte arrays - and because I want to support this array type at runtime in my higher-level stuff - I think it makes sense.

 * Should calling conventions for macros follow the OS around, or should all x86\_64 macros use linux convention?